Mel Thompson (writer): Life and education

+In 2021 he bought Brimstone Press and set it up as a not-for-profit, self-publishing cooperative.

 Convinced that some things are easier to ‘see’ than to explain, Mel Thompson is a keen landscape and travel photographer, with a range of galleries on his website.
-He also recognises the importance of personal roots, takes an interest in local history and is a volunteer at the Little Baddow History Centre where he works on the archive and database.
+He also recognises the importance of personal roots, takes an interest in local history and is a volunteer at the Little Baddow History Centre where he works on the archive and database, and for which he has written a history of the village, entitled Little Baddow: the story of an Essex village.

 Works

-His many publications include philosophy titles published by Teach Yourself books(Ethics, Philosophy, Political Philosophy, Philosophy of Religion, Eastern Philosophy, Philosophy of Mind and Philosophy of Science) and textbooks for Religious Studies, including Ethical Theory, Religion and Science and An Introduction to Philosophy and Ethics in Hodder Education's Access to Philosophy series.
+His many publications include philosophy titles published by Teach Yourself books (Ethics, Philosophy, Political Philosophy, Philosophy of Religion, Eastern Philosophy, Philosophy of Mind and Philosophy of Science) and textbooks for Religious Studies, including Ethical Theory, Religion and Science and An Introduction to Philosophy and Ethics in Hodder Education's Access to Philosophy series.
 He published The Buddhist Experience in 1993.

 He has contributed to Nelson Thornes’ Understanding Philosophy for A2 Level, edited a large-format, illustrated handbook of philosophy entitled World Philosophy and has co-authored with Nigel Rodgers a book about some less well-known aspects of philosophers’ lives, entitled Philosophers Behaving Badly published by Peter Owen).
 Other publications include Me in Acumen's ‘The Art of Living’ series, exploring issues of personal identity, Understand Existentialism, co-authored with Nigel Rodgers, The Philosopher's Beach Book, published by Hodder Education in 2012, giving an easy introduction to 35 philosophical questions, and he has contributed to The Religions Book published by DK.

 Recent titles include Philosophy for Life, the sixth edition of his introduction to Philosophy originally published in 1994 as Teach Yourself Philosophy, but now extensively revised, and a core textbook for AQA Religious Studies, co-authoried with John Frye and Debbie Herring.
 In 2017 he self-published Through Mud and Barbed Wireabout the impact of the First World War on the thinking of two of the 20th century's greatest religious thinkers – Paul Tillich and Teilhard de Chardin.

 His most recent book, entitled Ethics for Life, was published by John Murray Education in the Teach Yourself series in October 2018.
 In 2019 he self-published new editions of Introduction to Philosophy and Ethics, Ethical Theory and Religion and Science in his Access for Students series.

-His latest book Home: a philosophy of personal space was published in 2021 by Brimstone Press, a self-publishing co-operative.
+His latest books include Home: a philosophy of personal space, published in 2021 by Brimstone Press, a self-publishing co-operative.
 It asks the question 'Where do you belong?'
-Details are available at.
+Details are available at. and.
+Can Atheism Rescue God?, published in 2025.
+He has also published a history of the village of his birth - Little Baddow: the story of an Essex village - tracing its history from the ice age to the Edwardians.

-English language versions of his books have sold over half a million copies, and have been translated into 14 other languages.
+English language versions of his books have sold over half a million copies, and have been translated into 15 other languages.
 For more on his views on writing see the interview given to Nigel Warburton in 2006 for the Virtual Philosopher website.